 Visit his website here.

 A unique dress on many levels.
-It marks the introduction of Japanese metallic thread in traditionalwork.
-This was previously owned by Shaikha Salama Bint Hamdan Al Nahyan, wife of Abu Dhabi Crown Prince, Shaikh Mohammed bin Zayed bin Sultan Al Nahyan, a childhood friend and confidant of our founder, Dr Reem el Mutwalli who has watched her highness wear it on many occasions.
+It marks the introduction of Japanese metallic thread in traditional telli work.
+This thawb was previously owned by Shaikha Salama Bint Hamdan Al Nahyan, wife of Abu Dhabi Crown Prince, Shaikh Mohammed bin Zayed bin Sultan Al Nahyan, a childhood friend and confidant of our founder, Dr Reem el Mutwalli who has watched her highness wear it on many occasions.
 Later, she herself wore it at many official functions during her time at the Abu Dhabi Cultural Foundation in the 1980s and 1990s.
 It is now part of The Zay Initiative Collection.

-It is embellished with, a traditional UAE lace-like ribbon or cord work that is applied to the neckline and sleeve cuffs.
+It is embellished with telli, a traditional UAE lace-like ribbon or cord work that is applied to the neckline and sleeve cuffs.
 Traditionally gold and silver straw or kus were braided with single-coloured cotton threads.
 Here we see the unique and rare use of rainbow-coloured metallic thread combined with multi-coloured cotton threads.